 To comply with the requirements of the Banking Secrecy Act and subsequent legislation, banks must have a system in place to identify suspicious activity that has the potential to involve money laundering or terrorist financing.
-The volume of legitimate banking transactions that they process on a daily basis makes it unrealistic to manually evaluate every transaction.
+The volume of legitimate banking transactions that they process on a daily basis makes it manually unrealistic to evaluate everv transaction.
 Therefore, they have systems and controls in place to flag suspicious activity for further investigation.
-It is helpful to have a probability that a transaction is suspicious for prioritization (Mehmet and Buchholtz, 2014).
+It is helpful to have develop a probability for each transaction that indicates the likelihood that a transaction is suspicious for prioritization purposes (Mehmet and Buchholtz, 2014).
 The system generates alerts using automated rules.
 The alerts need to be reviewed and investigated by anti-money laundering (AML) analysts.
 The goal of the alert system (AML System) is to come as close as possible to identifying only those specific transactions that involve these illegal activities.
 If too many false alerts are generated, it consumes too much time on the part of the analysts to investigate each one.
-If too few alerts are generated then there is the potential to miss transactions that support The better the model for illegal activity.

-evaluating alerts, the closer the system gets to its optimal performance.
+If too few alerts are generated then there is the potential to miss transactions that support illegal activity.
+The better the model for evaluating alerts, the closer the system gets to its optimal performance.

-When an analyst reviews an alert, they create a case for further investigation because they suspect fraud or they close the alert.
+When an analyst reviews an alert, they either create a case for further investigation because they suspect fraud or they close the alert.
 Cases requiring further investigation are sent to an operations team for review.
-Upon completion of the review, cases that require further investigation require the filing of a Suspicious Activity Report (SAR).
+Upon completion of the review, cases that still require further investigation require the filing of a Suspicious Activity Report (SAR).
 Alerts are reviewed based upon priority (i.e., the higher the probability of suspicious activity).